-It’s easy to forget the how dangerous driving in winter can be, here’s some refresher tips to make sure you or your fleet’s drivers reach their destination safely.
+It’s easy to forget how dangerous driving in winter can be.
+Here’s some refresher HGV winter driving tips to make sure your fleet’s drivers reach their destination safely.

-To help you stay safe on the roads this winter, we have produced an infographic with 8 safety tips for winter HGV driving:
+To help stay safe on the roads this winter, we have produced an infographic with 8 HGV winter driving tips:

 1. Be prepared for every situation